Utkarshhustle/Financial_Analytics/README.md

 ##  Project Objective

-Simulating a real-world scenario for an e-commerce company, this project analyzes sales data to:
-- Understand customer behavior
+This project was executed as a Business Analytics initiative for a mid-sized e-commerce company seeking to improve its sales performance and customer retention strategy through data-driven insights.

+-The primary objectives included:
+-Analyzing customer behavior and purchasing patterns across time, geography, and product categories to uncover key revenue drivers.
-- Perform RFM (Recency, Frequency, Monetary) segmentation
+-Applying RFM (Recency, Frequency, Monetary) segmentation to classify customers into actionable groups such as loyal champions, one-time buyers, and at-risk users.
-- Visualize trends through a Power BI dashboard
-- Provide actionable business recommendations to improve revenue and retention
+-Creating an interactive Power BI dashboard to visualize sales trends, payment preferences, product performance, and customer value distribution for business stakeholders.
+-Providing strategic business recommendations to increase repeat purchases, implement loyalty and subscription models, and improve campaign targeting.
+-This real-world Business Analytics project helped the company translate raw transactional data into actionable growth strategies

 ---